Popcorn-Factory/lee-hyperreal-ror2/README.md

     - Rob - Character template
     - nunchuck - Helping with Emotes
     - groove_salad - Shader Swapper
+    - UnsavedTrash
-    - UnsavedTrash - Helping with model and vfx
+        - Helping with model and vfx
+        - Icons
     - SockpuppetSalesman (orien85) - Lore
     - iDeathHD (xiaoxiao921) - Fixing some bugs with snipe aim
     - Those on the RoR2 Modding discord having to put up with my cryptic programming issues, thanks for helping!